TRANSFORM- 2020-2021 Events

 Early Life Adversity and Adolescent Development: A Focus on Brain Development and Substance Use

 Caregiving deprivation and maltreatment during childhood have impacts on adolescent development, including neural and behavioral development.
-This webinar reviews what has been discovered in research examining the impact of institutional orphanage care and child maltreatment on brain development and the development of substance use and disorder.
-These findings will then be discussed in the context of adolescence and how this developmental period is a crucial time of risk and opportunity following early life adversity.
+This webinar reviewed what has been discovered in research examining the impact of institutional orphanage care and child maltreatment on brain development and the development of substance use and disorder.
+These findings were then discussed in the context of adolescence and how this developmental period is a crucial time of risk and opportunity following early life adversity.

 Click here to access a recording of this webinar.